Select Page

 These leaders knew that dealing with paradox is what executive coach and author Marshall Goldsmith called a “path to perception, understanding, communication, and a more efficient organization.”

-The “right” solution for leader is to deliver both elements of a paradox.
+The “right” solution for effective leadership is to deliver both elements of a paradox.
 There’s no choosing one over the other.

 Sometimes we position our thinking at either end of a paradox and dig in, strongly defending the “rightness” of our opinion.
 We can’t do that because paradoxes are interdependent, context specific, and require boatloads of sensitivity and self-awareness to manage.